firepear/homefarm/README.md

 There are a few assumptions:

 * One machine capable of running Docker, to host the controller
-* One or more x86_64 or armv7h/l machines capable of running Arch Linux, to become compute nodes
+* One or more x86_64 machines capable of running Arch Linux, to become compute or storage nodes.
+Further:
-  * It's further assumed that these machines will be used for no other purpose, and it is okay to wipe their drives
+  * These machines are being used for no other purpose
+  * It is okay to wipe their drives
 * You are aware of your local network configuration, and have IPs to assign to the nodes.
 * All nodes are on a private network -- an SSH key with no passphrase